lap309/Forecasting/Methods and Measurement Metrics.md

 <br>
 __Bayesian Information Criterion (BIC)__ [minimize]: <br>
 similar to AIC, but implements a heavier penalization for the use of more parameters.
 Many statisticians like BIC because it is typically equivalent to AIC or chooses a model with slightly less variables, which is always good.

+__Root Mean Squared Error (RMSE)__ [minimize]: <br>
+Used to gauge the average distance (error) between the predicted value and the actual value.
+Typically used in predictive models.
+KEEP IN MIND, that while we want the RMSE to generally be lower, the data is still subject to uncertainty/randomness/noise, and thus a lower RMSE score does not always gaurantee a better model.
+For this reason, it is advised to combine RMSE scores with visualizations to explain how the model performs.

+Compute the error (the difference between the predicted and actual) for each observation<br>
+Square the errors.
+This is done because the difference will be positive or negative depending on the observation,  and we want to avoid having a zero summation. <br>
+Summate the squared errors <br>
+Divide by the total number of observations (to compute the mean.
+This is the Mean Squared Error) Take the square root to get the RMSE